Classroom educators are uniquely positioned to inform policy and practice related to the delivery of Early College programming.

 Subject Taught: English

-Jonathan Boyar is entering his sixth year of teaching; this will be his fourth year at Burncoat Senior High School (BHS), where he has been teaching predominantly English Language Arts IV (Senior English) and English 101/102.
-This will be his third year teaching English 101 and 102 through the Early College High School program at BHS in partnership with Quinsigamond Community College.
-When not teaching, Jonathan loves spending time with his 15-month-old son and his wife, reading dystopias, or designing and building some new woodworking project in his garage (sometimes with the help of his math teacher friends).
+Jonathan Boyar is entering his eighth year of teaching; this will be his fifth year at Burncoat Senior High School (BHS), where he has been teaching predominantly English Language Arts IV (Senior English) and English 101/102.
+This will be his fourth year teaching English 101 and 102 through the Early College High School program at BHS in partnership with Quinsigamond Community College.
+This will be his second year on the EAG.
+When not teaching, Jonathan loves spending time with his almost-three-year-old son and his wife, reading dystopias, or designing and building some new woodworking project in his garage (sometimes with the help of his math teacher friends).

 Jennifer DiGrazia